 The square takes the form of an octagon measuring 359 by 212 metres.
-It is bordered by the River Seine to the South and classical-style buildings to the North.
+The River Seine borders it to the South, and classical-style buildings to the North.
 The Egyptian obelisk stands at the centre of the square, flanked by two massive fountains.

 The turbulent history of the square